Scion FR-S Vs. Subaru BRZEnlarge Photo

 Aesthetically, the BRZ and FR-S both convey a sense of friendly, sporty attitude.
 Low-slung, with curving roof lines and slightly flared fenders, you'd be forgiven for not noticing the differences straight away.
 Up front, the FR-S and BRZ wear slightly different bumpers, the primary difference being the shape of the grille opening.
 Of course each also gets its brand-specific badges, but beyond that, there are essentially no visible differences, even inside the cabin.

 That's not a bad thing, however, as Subaru and Scion have managed to pack in a lot of value for not much money--though again, here we have a difference.
-The Subaru BRZ starts from $25,495 while the Scion FR-S starts at $24,930.
-Both prices will get you a six-speed manual transmission, but the BRZ adds standard voice-activated navigation, an upgraded stereo, and Bluetooth hands-free/audio support.
-The Scion is less expensive, but requires an upgrade to get the same equipment, raising the price to about the same as the BRZ.
+The Subaru BRZ starts mere hundreds higher than the FR-S. Both models get you a six-speed manual transmission, but the BRZ adds standard voice-activated navigation, an upgraded stereo, and Bluetooth hands-free/audio support.
+The Scion is less expensive, but requires an upgrade to get the same equipment, raising the price to about the same as the BRZ (although the Scion does now include a touch-screen audio system).
 The BRZ, unlike the FR-S is also available with two pre-configured trim levels: Premium (the standard spec) and Limited.
 The FR-S is available in a single "mono-spec" trim, with all options available a la carte.

 The FR-S and BRZ also differ slightly in available exterior colors.
 Both are available in various shades of black, red, gray, and blue, as well as white, but the specific hues are unique to each brand.